-- Organize and manage traditional SGA social functions, including Back-to-School parties, International Student Soirée; - Work with the Social Committee and the GSC Social Director to bring AUP students a variety of social and cultural events throughout the year; - Provide support to class representatives and other SGA senators as they organize their own events (World's Fair, Graduation Gala, etc.); - Meet with entire SGA Team and the Dean of Student Development weekly (time to be determined each semester based on academic schedules);

-- Attend and work at all SGA-sponsored events, determined at the start of each semester; - Hold a minimum of five office hours in the SGA office each week during the academic year; - Participate in Fall Orientation and Fall Orientation training; - Participate in SGA trainings and retreats and transition training with new SGA team in May; - Maintain information and transition manual for present and future SGA.
+- Organize and manage traditional SGA social functions, including Back-to- School parties, International Student Soirée; - Work with the Social Committee and the GSC Social Director to bring AUP students a variety of social and cultural events throughout the year; - Provide support to class representatives and other SGA senators as they organize their own events (World's Fair, Graduation Gala, etc.); - Meet with entire SGA Team and the Dean of Student Development weekly (time to be determined each semester based on academic schedules); - Attend and work at all SGA-sponsored events, determined at the start of each semester; - Hold a minimum of five office hours in the SGA office each week during the academic year; - Participate in Fall Orientation and Fall Orientation training; - Participate in SGA trainings and retreats and transition training with new SGA team in May; - Maintain information and transition manual for present and future SGA.

-- €750 stipend each semester; - €375 Orientation payment each semester one participates; - Monthly phone stipend; up to €40 - Access to the SGA Office, including a work station, printing rights and a university phone line.
+- A stipend each semester, to be determined by the Dean of Students and Vice Dean of Students; - An additional stipend for each semester one participates in orientation; - Monthly phone stipend; up to $\in 40$; - Access to the SGA Office, including a workstation, printing right, and a university phone line.

 - Fluency in French;

 - Knowledge of social venues in Paris;

-- Able to communicate with outside promoters (club owners, caterers, etc.);
+- Able to communicate with outside promoters (club owners, caterers, etc);

-- Team player
+- Team player;

 - Sense of marketing, advertising, business, and communication.